 Step 4: Secure the rail backer, thank goodness for good friends that come and help!

 Step 5: Install the track onto the Rail Backer.
-Here I will refer you to the professionals, the how to instructions that come with the kit!
-So our intention was to make our own track, really it was BUT time was ticking so we bit the bullet and purchased two tracks from Home Depot. (thank goodness for a really great coupon we had) However, making your own track is completely do-able, you will save a ton of money and you won’t have any troubles finding a tutorial on-line.
+Here I will refer you to the professionals, the how-to instructions that come with the kit!
+So we intended to make our own track, BUT time was ticking so we bit the bullet and purchased two tracks from Home Depot. (thank goodness for a great coupon we had) However, making your own track is completely doable, you will save a ton of money and you won’t have any trouble finding a tutorial online.
 We did have to cut the track to fit our wall and since we had 2 doors we needed 2 tracks.